Hatch Green Chile and Cheese Soup is warm and spicy and perfect for the colder months to come. Topped with sour cream

 I hear the fabulous Hatch chiles are becoming better known all over but for those of us who have eagerly anticipated them each summer they’ve long been a tradition that shows no end in sight.

 This soup, while a combination of simple ingredients, turned out wonderful if a bit spicy.
 A spicy I loved…you know just that slight tingle but still allowing the flavor to be forward?
 I prefer using Hatch ‘medium heat’ chiles, enough to taste, not enough to burn your tongue!

-Please do visit my pals and check out their fabulous recipes too…wouldn’t it be great if we could all really get together and have a huge picnic.
+Please do visit my friends and check out their fabulous recipes too…wouldn’t it be great if we could all really get together and have a huge picnic.
 I’ll get my backyard ready; just let me know! 🙂

 Here’s a listing of what we’re eating with our Tex Mex theme this month; I think we’ve put together a wonderful end of summer meal with a bit of Tex Mex heat to keep us warm!